zuozhenggh/learning-library/data-management-library/database/19c/upgrade-to-19c/pluggable-db/pluggable-db.md

-# Upgrade to 19c using unplug and plug of Pluggable Databases #
+# Upgrade using unplug and plug of Pluggable Databases #

+## Introduction ##

  This lab will demonstrate how easy it is to unplug an existing Pluggable Database and plug it into an Oracle Home that has either been patched or upgraded to a new version.

+ Estimated time: 45 minutes

+### Objectives ###

+- Unplug the source PDB from its current database
+- Plug the PDB into its new CDB running on 19c
+- Upgrade the PDB using the regular upgrade tools

+## Prerequisites ##

 > **Warning** on copying and pasting commands with multiple lines from the browser screen; when you copy from outside of the NoVNC remote desktop and paste inside the NoVNC remove desktop, additional **enters**, or CRLF characters are pasted, causing some commands to fail.
 Solution: Open this lab inside the browser inside the Remote Desktop session.

-## Disclaimer ##
- The following is intended to outline our general product direction.
-It is intended for information purposes only and may not be incorporated into any contract.
-It is not a commitment to deliver any material, code, or functionality and should not be relied upon in making purchasing decisions.
-The development, release, and timing of any features or functionality described for Oracle'sOracle's products remain at the sole discretion of Oracle.

-## Prerequisites ##

 - You have access to the Upgrade to a 19c Hands-on-Lab client image
 - A new 19c database has been created in this image